Terminal127/Luna-x-Artemis/README.md

 ### Note:

-Luna is still in testing phase.
+Luna is still in development phase.